Animé &

 Series: .hack//SIGN

 I should have known something was up when the English-language opening song was subtitled.
 Okay, the girl singing wasn't terribly clear, but I could understand her more than I could understand a heavy-accent such as Scouse or Glaswegian...
 The first two episodes of .hack//SIGN were in Japanese, subtitled.
-Following this, it has switched to an English-language dub.
+Following this, it switched to an English-language dub.
 I'm stuck - I quite liked the subtitled original, but I'll admit that it could be difficult following the dialogue - certainly I couldn't work on the computer and enjoy Anime Central at the same time...
 I think I'll go in favour of the dubbage in this case not because it is easier, but because the voice talent is sympathetic to the characters - it sounds believable.

 The next thing you should know is that there is practically no action.
 You might expect swordplay and sorcery nonsense given the stylised pseudo-medieval role-play world, but if so you'll be left wanting.
 This animé relies heavily on character development with much dialogue.
 It also relies upon you being intelligent enough to piece together the clues to work out what happened - what it's all about - and also sorting out all the lies, false information, and red herrings.
 It is like real life, not all the answers are true and not all the conversations make sense.
 On the plus side, there are some lovely gothic choral musical pieces within .hack//SIGN.